Written by Josh Martin, CEO & Co-founder at Fortify

 By understanding and accepting these design differences, molders can realize significant success when molding parts.
 Additionally, 3D printing molds can give designers much more freedom.
 If a designer wanted to iterate on two features within a complete mold, they don’t have to print multiple iterations of the mold.
 They can simply design the features as inserts for one common mold.
 Furthermore, fine details and complex geometries don’t cost extra to print (unlike EDM for traditional tools), and designers are able to add in detail that would significantly drive up the cost of a steel tool.

 As 3D printed injection mold tooling continues to be adopted, it is important for both part and mold designers to learn how to best design for additive.
 A good design will drive success.
 There are plenty more tips on best practices for designing, machining, and running 3D printed injection mold tools.
-Join us and MMT for an upcoming webinar on Best Practices for Use of Reinforced 3D Printed Injection Mold Tools this Thursday, February 20, 2020.
-Register today!
+To learn more, download our guide Best Practices for Fortify Injection Mold Tools.

 Numerous industries around us are in the midst of a movement towards electrification.
 An excellent example of this, and the one likely to have one of the highest impacts on the global market, is the passenger vehicle.
 Tesla and Cybertruck aside, major automobile manufacturers are contributing to the development of our electric vehicle (EV) future.
 Beyond that, automotive OEMs continue to introduce more computer systems, accessories, and other features that rely on electronic interconnectivity to function.
 Furthermore, new industries like delivery drones and autonomous robots continue to emerge, preparing to surpass the niche category label and enter into the mainstream global market.
 Widespread infrastructure will be required to support this approaching electrification, which will inevitably create similar growth in associated supporting markets.